tenstorrent/tt-bh-linux/README.md

  * [tt-kmd](https://github.com/tenstorrent/tt-kmd/), a Linux kernel module that provides an interface for userspace such as luwen

-The recommmended way to install these dependancies is with [tt-installer](https://github.com/tenstorrent/tt-installer/).
+The recommended way to install these dependencies is with [tt-installer](https://github.com/tenstorrent/tt-installer/).

 ### Manual installation